 Where to Travel

 Tashkent is the typical starting point for most people’s travels through Uzbekistan.
-That said, Tashkent is markedly different to most cities that you will explore during your time in the country.
+This is the country’s capital.

 Tashkent highlights include: